Interest rates

 Interest and tax

 You'll need to tell HMRC yourself if you need to pay tax on your interest.
 If you're a UK taxpayer, you might get the UK Personal Savings Allowance, which basically lets you earn some interest before tax.
 How much your tax-free amount is depends on your tax rate.
 If you pay the basic rate of income tax, you can earn £1,000 in interest before tax.
-Higher rate taxpayers have £500 before tax and additional rate taxpayers get no UK Personal Savings Allowance.
-You can find out more on gov.uk (Opens in new window)
+Higher-rate taxpayers have £500 before tax, and additional-rate taxpayers get no UK Personal Savings Allowance.
+You can find out more on gov.uk

-If you are also tax resident in another country, interest income may be taxable in that other country.
+If you are also a tax resident in another country, interest income may be taxable in that other country.

 This note is general information for customers on taxation.
 It is not tax advice and must not be treated as advice.
 Customers' tax treatment will depend on their individual circumstances and may be subject to change in the future.